-- 54. Consistent with the shared parking concept adopted under the Park Centre Master Plan, all commercial parking spaces within The Commons shall continue to be made available to all users and visitors of all properties within the defined Calabasas Park Center Master Plan Area, which includes all properties bounded by Calabasas Road on the north, Parkway Calabasas on the west, and Park Granada on the south and east, and includes APNs: 2068-003-020,-021,-022,-023,-024,-028, -032,-033,-034,-902, and 2068-030-016. - 55.
+- 54. Consistent with the shared parking concept adopted under the Park Centre Master Plan, all commercial parking spaces within The Commons shall continue to be made available to all users and visitors of the subject properties, which are within the defined Calabasas Park Center Master Plan Area and includes APNs: 2068-003-020,-021,-022,-023,-024,-028. - 55.
 A reduction in the required commercial parking is approved pursuant to CMC Section 17.28.050.
 A minimum of 896 parking spaces shall be maintained in perpetuity for commercial visitors of the shopping center, exclusive of the residential parking spaces, subject to updates to the shared parking study as a result of standard operations and re-tenanting and subject to review by the Community Development Director. - 56.
 All residential parking shall include electric vehicle recharging facilities consistent with the requirements contained in the California Building Code. - 57.
-The applicant shall include language in their residential lease agreements requiring the residents of Building A and Building B to park in the residential parking areas.
+The applicant shall include language in their residential lease agreements requiring the residents of Building A and Building B to park in the residential parking areas. - 58.
+The applicant shall include a welcome packet to new residents advising them that guests shall park underneath the residential buildings.

-- 58. The applicant shall include a welcome packet to new residents advising them that guests shall park underneath the residential buildings. - 59.
-The applicant shall include language in all new lease agreements for new commercial tenants stipulating that the applicant has the authority to require employees to park along the existing service road. - 60.
-The applicant may reduce the required parking stall dimensions along the service road to allow the addition of extra spaces, as may be needed in the future.
-In the event that the applicant adds parking spaces along the service road, the Community Development Director shall approve a Parking Layout Plan, with minimum stall dimensions as determined necessary by the City. - 61.
+- 59. The applicant shall include language in all new lease agreements for new commercial tenants that occupy an area less than 15,000 sq. ft. that the applicant has the authority to require employees to park along the existing service road. - 60.
+The applicant may reduce the required parking stall dimensions along the service road to allow the addition of extra parking spaces, as may be needed in the future.
+In the event that the applicant adds parking spaces along the service road, the property owner shall submit a Parking Layout Plan subject to review and approval of the Community Development Director, with the minimum stall dimensions as determined necessary by the City, which shall be no less than 7.5 feet wide. - 61.
 The applicant shall stripe the existing parking spaces along the service road to make them more visible. - 62.
 Parking structures shall provide lighting to improve visibility and safety as allowed by current regulations and as approved by the Community Development Director. - 63.
 The applicant shall install emergency communications systems in the parking structure, to include "panic" or "alert" button features that will immediately alert the Los Angeles County Sheriffs' Department and the City of any security threat. - 64.
 The applicant may provide a valet plan subject to review and approval by the Community Development Director.
 In the event that the applicant includes valet parking, the Community Development Director must approve a Valet Parking Operations Plan before the applicant can commence any valet parking operations at the Commons Site. - 65.
 Future valet services, if approved to commence, shall be optional to guests of The Commons. - 66.
 Tandem residential parking spaces shall be assigned to specific residences.